Welcome, skip to the content.

 B4Risk is a concept that describes the proactive measures an organisation should institute to mitigate the severity of an impact as a result of the risk that realises.

 Blair Walter, Renewable Energy Leader for Aurecon spoke with Australia’s Energy Generation magazine about wind farm developments and getting energy prediction right.

 Wayne Sander, Technical Director, Environment & Advisory at Aurecon, discusses an approach to the delivery of telecommunications infrastructure that can reduce costs by 60 per cent.

-Markets: Data & telecommunications, Mobile and wirelessExpertise: Information and communications technology, Land infrastructure, Programme and project management
+Markets: Data & telecommunications, Mobile and wirelessExpertise: Programme and project management, Infrastructure advisory, Telecommunications infrastructure, Data and ICT facilities

 Kobus van den Berg, an Electrical Engineer at Aurecon, discusses the importantance of understanding the additional functionality of a Smart Metering system and if it meets the specific requirements of Africa.

 Markets: Energy, Transmission and distributionExpertise: Power transmission and distribution